I drove a $141,000 Porsche 911 Carrera 4S, the newest version of the iconic sports car. It was without question the best Porsche I’ve ever experienced.

 Or maybe less than zero, with the all-wheel-drive.
 I already find that the impeccable driving dynamics of 911s do a lot of work for me.
 I once explained that in my hands, the car almost draws its own lines to follow.
 And even when you press, the car holds those lines and continues to suggest them.
 There’s a reason why many regard the 911 as the best amateur-street and professional-track sports car around.

-If the 911 4S has a feature that sets it apart in this stratum of 911-ness (your next move-up is to the Turbo, and then the Turbo S), it’s sheer speed.
+If the 911 4S has a feature that sets it apart in this stratum of 911-ness (your next move-up is to the GTS, then the Turbo and then the Turbo S), it’s sheer speed.
 The 4S is really fast, with a 0-60 mph time that I clocked at about three seconds and a top speed of 190 mph.
 With powerful, quick cars, that kind of yee-ha is useful in a straight line (and fun) but not much in twisty windy navigation.

 But with the 911 4S, you’re invited to pour it on as you dive into curves, subduing them – in a sense, uncurving them.
 You’d have to gas it so hard into a corner to discombobulate the 911 suspension that it’s sort of silly to even attempt to invoke lean or sway.
 No matter what I did, the car remained centered, a still point in a swirl of velocity.